likesh1/react-Readable/README.md

 > npm start
 ```

-A new window sould open in your default browser and you can play around with my app.
+You can use web-broswer with the Link: 'http://localhost:8080/'

 ## Libraries used